-Golf carts are utilized at the Fisher Center and Olin Hall to assist patrons with disabilities between the parking lot and theater.
+Golf carts are utilized at the Fisher Center and Olin Hall to assist patrons with disabilities between the parking lot and venue.
 Golf carts cannot run during a thunderstorm or other dangerous weather.
-If the carts are not running, please request assistance from a parking attendant, and a staff member will escort you to the theater.
-Golf cart transportation is not available at Avery Arts Center or Olin Hall, please call 845-758-7900 for information.
+If the carts are not running, please request assistance from a parking attendant, and a staff member will escort you.
+Golf cart transportation is not available for all events at the Avery Arts Center or Olin Hall, please call 845-758-7900 for information.

 The Sosnoff Theater seats approximately 800 people.
 It features a proscenium stage that accommodates opera, music, dance, and theater.